The Tao of Physics: Afterword to the third edition

+Capra reconnects this new paradigm to the theories of living and self-organizing systems that has emerged from cybernetics.
+Here he quotes Ilya Prigogine, Gregory Bateson, Humberto Maturana and Francisco Varela (p.
+372 of the 1991 edition).

 Acclaim and criticism

 According to Capra, Werner Heisenberg was in agreement with the main idea of the book:I showed the manuscript to him chapter by chapter, briefly summarizing the content of each chapter and emphasizing especially the topics related to his own work.
 Heisenberg was most interested in the entire manuscript and very open to hearing my ideas.
 I told him that I saw two basic themes running through all the theories of modern physics, which were also the two basic themes of all mystical traditions-the fundamental interrelatedness and interdependence of all phenomena and the intrinsically dynamic nature of reality.
 Heisenberg agreed with me as far as physics was concerned and he also told me that he was well aware of the emphasis on interconnectedness in Eastern thought.
 However, he had been unaware of the dynamic aspect of the Eastern world view and was intrigued when I showed him with numerous examples from my manuscript that the principal Sanskrit terms used in Hindu and Buddhist philosophy-brahman, rta, lila, karma, samsara, etc.-had dynamic connotations.
 At the end of my rather long presentation of the manuscript Heisenberg said simply: "Basically, I am in complete agreement with you."The book was a best-seller in the United States.
 It received a positive review from New York magazine:

-A brilliant best-seller....
-Lucidly analyzes the tenets of Hinduism, Buddhism, and Taoism to show their striking parallels with the latest discoveries in cyclotrons.

 Victor N. Mansfield, a professor of physics and astronomy at Colgate University who wrote many papers and books of his own connecting physics to Buddhism and also to Jungian psychology, complimented The Tao of Physics in Physics Today:

-"Fritjof Capra, in The Tao of Physics, seeks ... an integration of the mathematical world view of modern physics and the mystical visions of Buddha and Krishna.
-Where others have failed miserably in trying to unite these seemingly different world views, Capra, a high-energy theorist, has succeeded admirably.
-I strongly recommend the book to both layman and scientist."

 However, it is not without its critics.
 Jeremy Bernstein, a professor of physics at the Stevens Institute of Technology, chastised The Tao of Physics:

-At the heart of the matter is Mr. Capra's methodology – his use of what seem to me to be accidental similarities of language as if these were somehow evidence of deeply rooted connections.
-Thus I agree with Capra when he writes, "Science does not need mysticism and mysticism does not need science but man needs both."
-What no one needs, in my opinion, is this superficial and profoundly misleading book.

 Leon M. Lederman, a Nobel Prize-winning physicist and current Director Emeritus of Fermilab, criticized both The Tao of Physics and Gary Zukav's The Dancing Wu Li Masters in his 1993 book The God Particle: If the Universe Is the Answer, What Is the Question?